taiki-e/cargo-llvm-cov/README.md

 Note that [the way Codecov shows region/branch coverage is not very good](https://github.com/taiki-e/cargo-llvm-cov/pull/255#issuecomment-1513318191).

-### VS Code integration
+### Display coverage in VS Code

 You can display coverage in VS Code using [Coverage Gutters](https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters).

-Coverage Gutters supports LCOV and detects `lcov.info` files at the top level or in the `coverage` directory.
+Coverage Gutters supports lcov style coverage file and detects `lcov.info` files at the top level or in the `coverage` directory.
 Below is an example command to generate the coverage file.

 ```sh
 cargo llvm-cov --lcov --output-path lcov.info